 The field is natural grass, and points northeast.
 The park is not symmetrical.
 The left-field pole is 333 feet from home plate, left-center a nice, close 364, the deepest point in left-center 410, straightaway center 400, right-center 373, and the right-field pole 318.
 Unlike its predecessor, pitcher-friendly Memorial Stadium, Camden Yards is very much a hitters' park.

 The longest homer inside Memorial Stadium was a shot to center field by Frank Howard, 470 feet.
 However, on May 8, 1966, Frank Robinson hit the only home run out of Memorial Stadium, down the left field line, hitting the parking lot 460 feet from home plate, before bouncing another 80 feet.
 A flag reading "HERE," with black letters on an orange background, was put up on a pole where the ball left the confines of the stadium.
 (It was among the memorabilia given away in a raffle at the Orioles' final weekend at the stadium, October 4-6, 1991.)

-Speaking of home runs, every seat in Camden Yards is green, except for 2: 1 in left field, which marks the spot of Cal Ripken's 278th career home run, breaking Ernie Banks' all-time record among shortstops; and 1 in right field, which marks the spot of Eddie Murray's 500th career home run.
+Every seat in Camden Yards is dark green, except for 2, which are Oriole orange: 1, in left field, which marks the spot of Cal Ripken's 278th career home run at the shortstop position, breaking the record of Ernie Banks; and 1 in right field, which marks the spot of Eddie Murray's 500th career home run.